nicksawhney/bernie-sits/README.md

 ## Install

-First, create a pythin virtual environment, and install all of the depenedencies.
+First, create a python virtual environment, and install all of the depenedencies.
 ```
 python3 -m venv ve
 source ve/bin/activate